w3c/wot-architecture/USE-CASES/retail.md

 - Use edge computing, in particular video analytics, in combination with IoT devices to deliver an enhanced customer experience, better manage inventory, or otherwise improve the store workflow.

+### Security Considerations:

+- Use the latest known industry standards for securing data at rest and over communication.
+  Always encrypt data.
+- Do not roll your own encryption algorithm.
+  Make sure to use well known open algorithms well vetted by industry experts.
+- Secure encryption keys.
+  Whenever possible, have the WoT device build secure memory.
+  WoT Things generating identification data such as video, photograph, or other forms of passive biometrics, should take special attention to create Things that are tamper proof.
+- Tamper proof in the WoT context means a layered security approach.
+  If an attacker gains physical access to the device or sensor, that alone should not represent access to private keys.

+### Privacy Considerations:

+As a general rule, personal consumer information should not be stored.
+That is especially true in the retail industry where a security breach could cause financial, reputation, and brand damage.
+If personal or information that can identify a consumer is to be stored, it should be to conduct business and with the explicit acknowledgment of the consumer.
+WoT vendors and integrators should always have a privacy policy and make it easily available.
+By default, devices should adopt an opt-out policy.
+That means, unless the consumer explicitly allowed for the data capture and storage, avoid doing it.

 ### Gaps: